-The BSA seeks to be world-class in protecting our members against all forms of abuse, to include sexual abuse, physical abuse, bullying, cyberbullying, physical or emotional neglect, exposure to violence or threat, or any form of sexual exploitation.
+Scouting America seeks to be world-class in protecting our members against all forms of abuse, to include sexual abuse, physical abuse, bullying, cyberbullying, physical or emotional neglect, exposure to violence or threat, or any form of sexual exploitation.
 We accomplish this through our Youth Protection Training (YPT) programs and rapid response to any situation that arises.
-Our training is multi-faceted in that we require every registered adult to be trained.
+Our training is multi-faceted in that we require every registered adult to be trained and every adult that will have access to youth to be registered.
 We strongly encourage every parent to take this training as well.
 We also provide abuse recognition and reporting training to all our youth.
 The training in abuse prevention for the youth is age-appropriate, but thorough.
 We recognize that abuse can be either youth-on-youth or adult-on-youth.